 - Bring a large pot of well salted water to a boil.
 Add the pasta and cook according to package directions.

-- While the water is heating, seed the tomatoes and dice them into ½ pieces, reserving the seeds.
+While the water is heating, seed the tomatoes and dice them into 1/2 pieces, reserving the seeds.
 Place the tomatoes into the serving bowl for the pasta.
-Strain the seeds through a find mesh strainer into the bowl with the tomatoes.
+Strain the seeds through a fine mesh strainer into the bowl with the tomatoes.
 Discard the strained seeds.
 Toss the tomatoes and juice with the salt.

-- Cut the olives in half and finely slice the basil.
-Add the olives, basil, vinegar, and olive oil to the bowl and combine with the tomatoes.
+Cut the olives in half and finely slice the basil.
+Add the olives, basil, garlic, vinegar, and olive oil to the bowl and combine with the tomatoes.

 - As soon as the pasta is cooked, drain and toss the pasta with the tomato sauce.
 Serve.